 Since checking your own credit report is classified as a soft credit check, you do not need to worry that checking your own credit report will affect your score.
 It is a common credit myth that checking your credit will make your score go down.
 You can actually check your own credit report as many times as you like without it affecting your score.

-In fact, you can even get a free soft credit check of your own credit report using free education websites like creditkarma.com.
+In fact, you can even conduct a free soft inquiry on your own credit report using free educational websites like creditkarma.com.

 When it comes to hard pulls, although people tend to fixate on the impact of these hard credit inquiries, the truth is that they are a relatively minor player in your credit score.

 Of the factors that go into your credit score, the category that includes inquiries, “new credit,” is the smallest one, making up about 10% of your score.